ParadoxGameConverters/ImperatorToCk2/ImperatorToCk2/DataFiles/Readme.txt

 The When The World Stopped Making Sense (WtWSMS) mod team for allowing the converter to use their content, their mod can be found either on Steam or their forum thread.
-WtWSMS mod Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=1247380029 WtWSMS mod Forum link: https://forum.paradoxplaza.com/forum/forums/when-the-world-stopped-making-sense-mod.876/
+WtWSMS mod Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=1247380029 WtWSMS mod Forum link: https://forum.paradoxplaza.com/forum/forums/when-the-world-stopped-making-sense-mod.876/ An Indo-Rome Mod: Renovatio Imperii by Fritz™ XII for allowing the converter to use many of its events, decisions, GFX, and flavor for the Indo-Roman culture.
+The mod can be found on Steam.
+Indo-Rome Mod: Renovatio Imperii Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=2843200203

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -